kartik212647/Media_buzz/README.md

-# My First Dashboard
+# My First project
-This is my first git repository.
+This is my first data analytics project.
 <BR>
-Author - Kartik
+By Forage job simulation